Der Abend (Der Abend blüht), D 221

 The sparks of the late sunset have flared and died.

-The world sea grumbles,
+The ocean grumbles,

 And glowing red, rolling